 Gordon Brown's attempted to inject physical capital, rather than Blair's 'human' and 'social' capital, into deprived area but he was let down badly.
 The use of £2.5 billion resources was disappointingly poor.
 Evidence-based policy from academia helped to identify the low-demand issue but action from the resources allocated was more informed by the simple notion that low demand could be overcome by reducing the supply of particular housing forms rather than by considering the underlying factors influencing housing conditions in particular areas, a problem perpetuated by allowing the programme instigators to be the principal evaluators.
 Unemployment and low wages, as factors in low demand. were ignored.
 As Nevin's time as Director of the Renew North Staffordshire, when he proposed to demolish at least 9,000 of the area's 25,000 pre-1919 terraced houses, demonstrates the Housing Market Renewal Initiative was a demolition project, despite later claims by Nevin and his associates that it was a mainly a refurbishment scheme.
 Writing in Inside Housing Martin Newman said 'the concept of 'market failure' and the solution of 'housing market renewal' came from academia, which is where these ideas should have stayed'.
 Housing academics need to be kept in their place.
-So called 'evidence-based policy' from academia identified a problem but not a solution and 'academic' evaluations by its creators tended to mask the inadequacies of the Housing Market Renewal Initiative.
-As Foye (2020) has commented: the evaluative framework applied to the HMRI 'did not consider the financial wellbeing of renters and aspiring home-owners who would, if anything, have suffered from increased house prices (or associated rents).
-Nor did it consider the financial well-being of those owners whose homes were demolished...'.
-Watt and Smets (2019 p 470)

-stated: 'In the case of HMR, the two worlds of policy consulting and academia came together in a manner that ultimately neutered academia's critical edge'.
+So called 'evidence-based policy' from academia identified a problem but not a solution and 'academic' evaluations by its creators masked the inadequacies of the Housing Market Renewal Initiative.
+As Watt and Smets (2019 p 470) state: 'In the case of HMR, the two worlds of policy consulting and academia came together in a manner that ultimately neutered academia's critical eldge'.